 I’ve mentioned it’s possible to learn leadership lessons from even the most unlikely sources.
 Should we look to South Park’s Cartman?
 What is Authoritative Leadership?

 South Park may have jaded my view on this leadership style.
-Living during the late 90s, it’s hard for me to read words rooted in “authority” and not hear “You Will Respect Mah Authoritah!”
+As a child of the 90s, it’s hard for me to read words rooted in “authority” and not hear “You Will Respect Mah Authoritah!”

 Authoritative leadership lands on the positive side of Daniel Goleman’s six styles.
 When I saw that, I’ll admit I was a bit skeptical.
 In the Harvard Business Review article Leadership That Gets Results, Goleman indicates authoritative leadership positively impacts those we lead.
-Of his six styles of leadership, authoritative leadership has the most significant positive impact on workplace climate.
+Of his six leadership styles, authoritative leadership has the most significant positive impact on workplace climate.

 What is required to utilize this effective leadership style?

 Are you not accustomed to reflecting on South Park episodes for leadership wisdom?

 In an early episode, a local police officer deputized an elementary school-aged Cartman.
 After receiving his newly acquired power, Cartman attempts to make a traffic stop on his tricked-out Big Wheel.
 But, as expected, the adult driver bucks Cartman’s authority.
 At that point, young Cartman responds with the classic phrase, “You Will Respect Mah Authoritah!”